jiovine/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+**It seems that it will work practically as expected (considering the device works properly).
+The door closing can trigger a false alarm when it vibrates after shutting.**

 ## Part C. Prototype the device